VisualNeuroscience-UH/CxSystem/docs/parallelism.rst

 Setting up the environment
 ...........................

-Before submitting the batch jobs to the cluster with CxSystem, the cluster environment should be properly setup.
+Before submitting the batch jobs to the cluster with CxSystem, the cluster environment should be properly set up.
 This includes finding/copying/assigning the Anaconda folder in the Slurm file or environment.
 In case you are using a custom branch you should as well clone and checkout to that branch otherwise CxSystem will clone itself and try to spawn the processes using the master branch.
 The parameters that are used for cluster run are as follows:

 ::